davidkellis/query/README.md

 query represents database queries as an AST that can be traversed to emit database specific query strings.

-Currently there is an included generic SQL query emitter.
-Other query emitters could be easily implemented.
+There is currently only one query emitter, a generic SQL emitter.
+Other query emitters can be implemented fairly easily.

 ## Example: